m4ttsch/omscs-notes-notes/operating-systems/io-management.md

 The CPU issues instructions by writing into the command registers of the device.
 The CPU controls data movement to/from the device by reading/writing into the data registers for the device.

-Let’s consider how a process running on the CPU transmits a network packet via a **network interface card** (NIC) device.
+Let's consider how a process running on the CPU transmits a network packet via a **network interface card** (NIC) device.

 First, the CPU needs to write to a command register on the device.
 This command needs to instruct the device that it needs to perform a transmission of the data that the CPU will provide.
 The CPU then needs to copy the packet into the data registers, and will repeat as many times as necessary until the entire packet is sent.